MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ![USL Regions](regions.png)

 ???
 - Serialization (red) grows slowly, but crosstalk (blue) grows rapidly.
 - This is why systems get so unpredictable near their limits.
 - Near and above the point of diminishing returns, systems exhibit high variance and get unpredictable.

 ---
-class: bigger
 # A Summary Of The USL

 The Universal Scalability Law defines **throughput as a function of concurrency**.